runejac/PGR208_EXAM_Reversed_Image_Search/README.md

 * [ ] Evt. andre ting dere kommer på
 * [ ] Evt. andre ting dere kommer på

-#### Han har noen "Suggestions" (slettes før levering):
-* Use Fast Android Networking (det gjør vi)
-* Prioritise NullPointerExceptions, these are the worst and have a huge impact on application usability
-* Prototype quick (tror ikke dette teller noe å levere, så det kan vi droppe?)
-* Split code according to the MVC guidelines
-* Make a copy of server responses during the development process to reduce the load on the server

 ### Application Requirements

 * [x] At least one list must be handled by a RecyclerView